 It is increasingly difficult to find palm oil free products.
 In the US, the FDA has required manufacturers to eliminate trans fats from processed foods.
 Companies have turned to palm oil as the replacement.

 Demand for palm oil continues to rise.

 In addition to foods, manufacturers rely on palm oil ingredients in cleaning products.
 It is a challenge to find laundry detergents, spray cleaners, dish soap, and dish wash detergent without palm oil.

-It’s also difficult to find palm oil free self-care items.
+It’s also difficult to find palm oil free self-care and personal care items.